shaefelinger/codepedia/src/DBsql/index.md

 Since 1974 - became a standard of the American National Standards Institute (ANSI) in 1986, and of the International Organization for Standardization (ISO) in 1987

+Every **DBMS** (DataBase Management System, a fancy name for database software) has slight differences in how they implement SQL.
+But there is a large set of standard commands that are the same in all SQL databases.

 > **Note:** Most of the SQL database programs also have their own proprietary extensions in addition to the SQL standard!

 ## Popular Relational Database Management Systems